-Can I take Oxytocin during pregnancy?
+Can I take oxytocin during pregnancy?

-Can I take Oxytocin while breastfeeding?
+Can I take oxytocin while breastfeeding?

 Oxytocin can pass into breast milk in small amounts but adverse effects in breastfed babies do not occur as the baby’s digestive system make it ineffective.

-As Oxytocin causes uterine contractions, women should avoid driving.
+As oxytocin causes uterine contractions, women should avoid driving.

-Can I consume alcohol with Oxytocin?
+Can I consume alcohol after taking oxytocin?

 Other General Warnings